Basic OpenSSL Commands to Generate Key Pair and Verify Certificate Details

 openssl pkcs12 -info -in keyStore.p12

-Verify that does MD5 hash of the private key is similar to the CSR or secret key, and to do this, use any one of the commands:
+Verify that the MD5 hash of the private key is similar to the CSR or secret key, and to do this, use any one of the commands:

 openssl x509 -noout -modulus -in certificate.crt | openssl md5